 When it comes time to have your day in court, you want to dress properly for the occasion.
 According to Psychology Today, how you dress affects how you are perceived.
 This is true in the courtroom as well as other settings.
 Give your case the best possible chance of succeeding by going to court with the right attorney, and in an outfit that communicates that you take the legal process seriously.

 You might find yourself asking “what do I wear to court?” especially if it is your first time entering a courtroom.
-Speak with your car accident attorney about appropriate wardrobe choices for court, and if you are ever unsure about a particular piece, ask him or her about it.
+Speak with your attorney about appropriate wardrobe choices for court, and if you are ever unsure about a particular piece, ask him or her about it.
 Your attorney is as invested in your case’s success as you are and will provide you with advice about how to best present yourself.